ganjarsantoso/gsVarDump/README.md

 __*gsVarDump:*__ a pure PHP class for `var_dump()` alternatives with editable beautified css and unlimited levels deep

-Using *gsVarDump* is easy, just download the module and place it along with your php file(s).
+To use **gsVarDump**, download the module and place it along with your php file(s).
 Inside the php file, you have to include the module as example below.

 ```
 require_once('gs.vardump.php');
 ```

 After you initiate the module, you can directly dump a variable.
 To dump a variable, there are two ways to do it.
-The simplest way to do this is just call the `gs_vardump()` function.
-See below.
+First, call it directly using function and second is using OOP-style.

+**- Call gsVarDump directly with `gs_vardump()`**

 ```
-gs_vardump($vardump [,$limit [,$use_htmlcode]])
+gs_vardump($vardump [,$limit [,$use_htmlcode [,$skin]]])
 ```

 Note: like php `var_dump()`, if you call `gs_vardump()` function it will directly show the result.
 You can't store the result to a new variable.
 If you want to store the result, use OOP-style instead.

+In this way, you don't need to create an object, the function will do it for you.

 There are four properties on `gs_vardump()`.
-The first is `$vardump` which is the variable you want to dump, Second is `$limit` (optional) is the limit of level you want to display, default is 0 which mean unlimited, or set it to 3 to exactly match the php `var_dump()` (three levels deep).
-And the secound last is `$use_htmlcode` (optional) use if you want to display the result with html-design, the default is true.
-If you set it to false, the return value is just plain variable without html code.
-And the last is `$skin` (optional) which refer to css theme to re-design the dump structure to make nicer look.
+1. `$vardump` : the variable you want to dump.
+2. `$limit` (optional) : how much levels deep you want to display, default is 0 which mean unlimited.
+3. `$use_htmlcode` (optional) : use if you want to display the result with html-design, the default is `true`.
+If you set it to `false`, the return value is just plain variable without html code.

-The other way to dump a variable is use OOP-style.
-First, create new gsVarDump object.
-See below.
+4. `$skin` (optional) : which refer to css theme to beautify the dump structure to make it nicer look.

+**Dump a variable using OOP-style by creating new gsVarDump object.**

 ```
 $dump = new gsVarDump($skin);